finbourne/lusid-sdk-python/sdk/docs/InstrumentEventsApi.md

         # uncomment the below to set overrides at the request level
         # api_response =  api_instance.query_applicable_instrument_events(as_at=as_at, limit=limit, page=page, query_applicable_instrument_events_request=query_applicable_instrument_events_request, opts=opts)

-        # [EARLY ACCESS] QueryApplicableInstrumentEvents: Returns a list of applicable instrument events based on the holdings of the portfolios and date range specified in the query.
+        # QueryApplicableInstrumentEvents: Returns a list of applicable instrument events based on the holdings of the portfolios and date range specified in the query.
         api_response = api_instance.query_applicable_instrument_events(as_at=as_at, limit=limit, page=page, query_applicable_instrument_events_request=query_applicable_instrument_events_request)
         pprint(api_response)